 Benzy Omoya, principal hospital administrator at Soroti Regional Referral Hospital, welcomed the mobile clinic, saying it will strengthen outreach by taking TB screening services to markets and other public gathering places.

-He called on local leaders to mobilize communities to ensure residents take full advantage of the services when the mobile clinic is deployed.
+He urged local leaders to mobilize communities to fully utilize the services when the clinic is deployed.

 Health officials said the mobile clinic is expected to significantly improve early detection and treatment of tuberculosis in the Teso sub-region.